mxh1092/GATE_Movement_Benchmark/README.md

 A benchmark for the GenericMove function is created using a point source emitting back-to-back photons at 511 keV and placed inside a model of the Phillips/ADAC Forte.
 The source moves from -5 to 5 mm and the detector separation changes from 800 to 400 mm over 0.1 seconds.
 The time slice used is 0.001 seconds.

 To launch the visualisation run, 'Gate --qt runForteVis.mac'.
-To start the simulation run 'Gate runForte.mac'.
+To start the simulation run 'python3 runTest.py'.
+To analyze the result for benchmarking run 'python3 runAnalysis.py'.

 Author: Matthew Herald